Approved May 18, 1998

 Section 1: Number, Tenure and Election

-The Board of Directors shall consist of not more than twenty-one (21) or less than ten (10) Directors.
+The Board of Directors shall consist of not more than fifteen (15) or less than nine (9) Directors.
 The Board of Directors shall include four officers (President, Vice President, Secretary and Treasurer).

 Directors and officers shall be elected at the Annual Meeting in June of each year.
 All current dues paying members are eligible to vote.
 The Nominating Committee shall present a list of potential candidates to the Board 30 days prior to the Annual Meeting.
 Additional nominations shall also be accepted from the floor, with the consent of the nominee prior to the election.
 Officers and directors will be elected by ballot when there is more than one nominee for any office or director position.
 Any Officer may be removed from office by a majority vote of Directors.